metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### Offset

-Returns the value of an expression in a different row.
+Returns the value of an expression in a different row. `Offset` can only be used in the query builder's Summarize step (you cannot use `Offset` to create a custom column).

 Syntax: `Offset(expression, rowOffset)`